tomjackman/keyonic-v2/README.md

 You must first have a running Keycloak instance running as the Keycloak JS Adapter is being fetched from the Keycloak server itself, rather than via npm.

-Note: In this sample application, Keycloak is expected to be already running off `localhost:8080`.
-This can be changed however in `www/index.html` under `<script src="http://localhost:8080/auth/js/keycloak.js"></script>`
+*Note*: In this sample application, Keycloak is expected to be already running off `localhost:8080`.
+This can be changed however in `src/index.html` under `<script src="http://localhost:8080/auth/js/keycloak.js"></script>`

 Run `ionic serve --address localhost` to start the application.

 Ensure that you have the Web Origin configured in Keycloak. eg `*` or other.
 (This should be done when you import the realm)

-Also ensure that the redirectUri is pointing to where the ionic dev server is running. eg. `http://localhost:8100/*` (Only if your ionic app is running on a different URL)
+Also ensure that the redirectUri for the client is pointing to where the ionic dev server is running. eg. `http://localhost:8100/*` (Only if your ionic app is running on a different URL)

 ## Usage